MaxM2067/raman-paleothermometer/CONTEXT.md

   - Navigate through files using dropdown or quick navigation buttons (<<, >>)
   - Detect D and G peaks using three methods: Simple (moving average), Voigt + Savitzky-Golay, and Voigt (5D).
     - The Voigt (5D) method's full fitting and detailed statistical calculations are explicitly triggered by a "Derive D/G parameters (Voigt 5D)" button press.
-  - Calculate key parameters: HD/HG, D Width, G Width, WD/WG
+  - Calculate key parameters: HD/HG, D Width, G Width, WD/WG in a "Top Peaks" table.
+  - **On-Demand Calibration Curves:**
+    - Select desired parameters (HD/HG, D Width, G Width, WD/WG) via checkboxes.
-  - Plot calibration curves with individual data, averages, standard deviations, and trendlines
+    - Click "Build Selected Curves" button to generate and display statistical plots (calibration curves with individual data, averages, standard deviations, and trendlines) for the chosen parameters.
+This applies to all analysis methods.
-  - Compare Simple vs Voigt results with statistical significance testing
+  - Compare Simple vs Voigt results with statistical significance testing (this table still appears automatically after "Update Peaks").
-  - Selectively include/exclude samples using checkboxes
+  - Selectively include/exclude samples using checkboxes in the "Top Peaks" table.
+This efficiently updates the table display and clears any previously generated on-demand calibration plots.
-  - Toggle visibility of smoothing and fitting curves
+  - Toggle visibility of smoothing and fitting curves.
   - Performance optimization: Voigt/Voigt5D analysis results for the currently displayed spectrum are cached to avoid redundant calculations when interactions don't change the underlying data.

 - **Archaeological Samples Tab**